juju/docs/README.md

 The `htmldocs` directory is where local builds of the docs are made, and contains some support files (CSS, JavaScript) and all the graphics used by the docs.
-If you need to add graphics, add them here.
+If you need to add graphics, add them here (`htmldocs/media`).

 **NOTE!** Please don't _replace_ graphics unless you know what you are doing.
 These image files are used by all versions of the docs, so usually you will want